AmilMasic/typescript-learning/notes.md

 - read more about static, readonly
 - read morea bout data types
 - figure out more about V, T interface types
+- enums in general
+- enums in TS
+- do they exist in JS